 - Plus: iPhone 12 key features teased in iOS 14

-In advance of the iOS 14 public beta, we spent some time with the developer version of the software update for an iOS 14 hands-on.
+We've spent some time with the iOS early releases for an iOS 14 hands-on.
 Here's what we've learned about iOS 14, including new features, release dates and what it says about what Apple may have in store for the iPhone 12.

 iOS 14 release date